-Valedictorian continues to earn honors - Farmville
+Co-valedictorian continues to earn honors - Farmville

-Valedictorian continues to earn honors
+Co-valedictorian continues to earn honors

 Longwood Women's Soccer